Adaptation kit upgrade: AKU Versions for Windows Embedded Handheld

-It is important to note that Windows Mobile is succeeded by Windows Phone in consumer electronics segment and Windows Embedded Handheld for industrial electronics.
+Windows Mobile is succeeded by Windows Phone in consumer electronics segment and Windows Embedded Handheld for industrial electronics.
 Windows Embedded Handheld starts with AKU 5.3.12.
 Windows Embedded Handheld is meant to carry on the Windows Mobile for rugged handhelds and is only a change in AKU over Windows Mobile 6.5.
 Unlike Windows Phone, WEH is compatible with WM 6.5.